 While the syrup is still hot, pour it into the glass bowl containing the dry ingredients, stirring to coat.
 Be sure to stir several times to ensure you coat all the oats.
 Once you’ve successfully slathered your dry ingredients, spread them evenly onto a large baking sheet.
 You may need two sheets.

-Granola is awesome on top of yogurt, eaten plain, or as cereal with milk.
+Homemade granola is fantastic on top of yogurt, eaten plain, or as cereal with milk.
 Let me know how you twist this recipe.
-I'd love to hear your variations.
+I’d love to hear your variations.

 Homemade Coconut Pecan Granola